Plant Highlights By Date Plant Highlights Alphabetically

 Compared to the plants remaining in Haworthia, the species in Tulista have relatively stout flower stalks, and these usually have multiple branches.
 In Haworthia, the stalks are more thin and wiry, and most often there are no branches at all.
 For Tulista pumila, the whole inflorescence may be as much as 2 feet high (60 cm).
 Flowering takes place during the summer months.
 Plants are often growing among small shrubs, with the flowers held above the foliage and easily visited by pollinators.

-As for the flowers themselves, those of Tulista pumila (as with Tulista in general) are stouter and less strongly two-lipped than those in Haworthia.
+As for the flowers themselves, those in Tulista are stouter and less strongly two-lipped than those in Haworthia.
 They are loosely spaced along the floral branches, and they average about a half-inch (13 mm) in length.
 Their color is difficult to pin down; often they are off-white tinged with green, but they may also have a purplish flush.
 At the bud stage, they may have salmon tips, and open flowers sometimes have a little yellow at the mouth.
 In any case, the overall effect is not colorful, and it is definitely the appearance of plants themselves, rather than their flowers, that accounts for their horticultural appeal.